-- The Applicants shall submit a comprehensive Tree Report, including a Tree Survey Plan & Schedule, Schedule of works, Tree Constraints Plan, Arboricultural Impact Assessment, Tree Protection Plan, and Arboricultural Method Statement, in accordance with BS 5837: 2012.
-The report shall be prepared by a qualified Arborist. - The Applicants shall provide landscaping information demonstrating how existing vegetation would be kept and incorporated in the subject scheme and detailed information on proposed boundary treatments.
-Plans, elevations, and cross sections should be included. - 3.
-The Applicants shall submit detailed drawings showing how the proposed vehicular driveway/parking areas would accommodate the required 2 cars, in accordance with the current County Development Plan (2016 2022): Table 8.2.3 'Residential Land Use Car Parking Standards'. - 4.
-The Applicants shall demonstrate the individual movements for each vehicle using both of the 2 required off-street car parking spaces for the dwelling, into and out of their designated car space.
-This should be shown in a detailed layout drawing using a Computer Aided Design (CAD) software such as Autoturn or similar computerised design software. - 5.
-The Applicants shall submit an alternative proposal to the direct disposal of surface water runoff generated by each residential unit (roof and pavements) to the sewer, namely a proposal showing all surface water being infiltrated or reused locally with no overflow to the sewer.
-This can be a soakpit, rainwater harvesting tank, permeable paving, etc. If the applicant does not consider infiltration a feasible solution, the applicant must prove that by submitting a report, signed by a

-- Chartered Engineer, showing an infiltration test (with results, photos, etc) and propose an alternative SuDS measure. - 6.
-The Applicants shall demonstrate that all proposed hardstanding areas shall not be discharged to the sewer but shall be infiltrated locally, via gravel or a specifically designed permeable paving stone/asphalt system, in accordance with Dún Laoghaire-Rathdown County Council's County Development plan 2016-2022 Section 8.2.4.9 whereby 'Each driveway, parking and hardstanding area shall be constructed in accordance with SuDs.
+- 1. A comprehensive tree report, including Tree Survey Plan & Schedule, Tree Constraints Plan, Arboricultural Impact Assessment, Tree Protection Plan, and Arboricultural Method Statement, is required to be submitted by a qualified Arborist. - Landscaping information, including plans, elevations, and cross-sections, to demonstrate how existing vegetation would be kept and incorporated in the proposed scheme. - 3.
+The submission of a construction management plan to reduce environmental and health impacts during the demolition and construction phase, including waste management, staff welfare facilities, pest control management, dust impacts, excessive noise, emissions to surface/ground water, soil, and trees streams. - 4.
+Detailed drawings demonstrating how the proposed vehicular driveway/parking areas will accommodate the required two cars in accordance with Table 8.2.3

+'Residential Land Use - Car Parking Standards in the County Development Plan (2016-2022).

+- 5. The Applicants are required to demonstrate the individual movements for each vehicle using both of the two required off-street car parking spaces for the dwelling and provide a layout drawing using a Computer Aided Design (CAD) software such as Autoturn or similar computerised design software. - 6.
+An alternative proposal to the direct disposal of surface water runoff generated by each residential unit to the sewer is required to be submitted, demonstrating how all surface water will be infiltrated or reused locally with no overflow to the sewer, via a soakpit, rainwater harvesting tank, permeable paving, etc. - Demonstrate that all proposed hardstanding areas shall be constructed in accordance with SuDs and not discharged to the sewer but infiltrated locally via gravel or a specifically designed permeable paving stone/asphalt system, in accordance with DLRCoCo's County Development Plan 2016-2022 Section 8.2.4.9.